Building an amazing engineer-client relationship is challenging, but when done right, it boosts your profits and earns you repeat customers.

-And you may even feel like an idiot by asking basic design questions late in the design process.
-But who cares.
-It’s better to catch ALL issues in the design phase versus later down the road.
+You might feel silly for asking basic design questions late in the game, but who cares?
+It’s better to tackle all issues during the design phase rather than later on.

-I understand it’s not easy.
-But, it’s the right thing to do when a client pays you good money to complete a design.
-Especially, since your work impacts consumers and public safety to some capacity.
-Plus, it’s your obligation as a working engineer per the engineering code of ethics.
+I know it’s tough, but it’s the right move when a client is shelling out good money for a design.
+Your work impacts consumers and public safety to some extent, and you have a duty as an engineer, according to the engineering code of ethics.

-If a client gives you misinformation, then call them out.
-Don’t become a punching bag.
-Of course, do it kindly and respectfully.
+If a client provides you with false information, call them out.
+Don’t be a doormat.
+Just remember to do it respectfully.

 #18 Go the extra mile

-- Involve the client in the design process and ask for their input
+- Involve clients in the design process and seek their input

-What’s your favorite tip on how to improve an engineer client relationship?
+What’s your go-to tip for improving an engineer-client relationship?
 What makes a client unbearable to work with?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER